liatrio/libotrio-1.0/readme.md

 ### Hear Middleware

-Hear middleware can be used to change the way Botkit bots "hear" triggers.
+Hear middleware can be used to change the way libotrio bots "hear" triggers.
 It can be used to look for values in fields other than message.text, or use comparison methods other than regular expression matching.
-For example, a middleware function could enable Botkit to "hear" intents added by an NLP classifier instead of string patterns.
+For example, a middleware function could enable libotrio to "hear" intents added by an NLP classifier instead of string patterns.

-Hear middleware is enabled by passing a function into the `hears()` method on the Botkit controller.
+Hear middleware is enabled by passing a function into the `hears()` method on the libotrio controller.
 When specified, the middleware function will be used instead of the built in regular expression match.

 These functions receive 2 parameters - `patterns` an array of patterns, and `message` the incoming